 For those traveling around the United Kingdom, you’ll have to head to Scotland to try it.
 But it’s well worth a detour.
 Or try it at home with this recipe.
 Read more about Scotland at North Coast 500 – The Ultimate Trip Guide to Scotland’s Epic Drive

 7. Irish Stew

 As the name suggests, this traditional British food is beloved in Ireland.
 It’s a working-class meal with origins hailing from the 19th century.
 Irish Stew is typically served with meat and potatoes.
 In fact, some would say that those two ingredients are all that you need.

 When the dish rose to popularity, mutton was the meat of choice.
 This was because the community kept their sheep longer than most.
 So long that the meat was only edible if in a stew.

 Today, you’ll find that mutton has been replaced by lamb or beef while the potato is accompanied by a variety of root vegetables.
 These include parsnips, turnips, and carrots.
 While you’ll find Irish Stew across the UK, you can’t beat the traditional recipes made around Dublin.

 Arguably Wales’ national dish, the Welsh Cawl, is the perfect choice for those bitter winter nights.
 When the sun goes down long before you make it home, there’s something uplifting about having this soup waiting just for you.

 Now I’m not usually team soup, but there’s something deliciously filling about Welsh Cawl.
 The British food straddles the line between soup and stew thanks to the bevy of additions to go along with the soothing broth.

 After heating the stock, add potatoes, leek, carrots, and swede for a vegetarian version.
 A common meat addition is lamb, although you’ll often find beef used around the United Kingdom.
-Read more: 20 of the Best places to visit in Wales
+Read more: The Best places to visit in Wales

 9. Yorkshire Pudding